 Hillsborough District Attorney Andrew Warren said Clark's scheme earned him more than $100,000 in Bitcoin.

 "These crimes were committed using the names of famous people and celebrities, but they are not the primary victims here.
-This 'Bit-Con' was designed to steal money from regular Americans from all over the country, including here in Florida.
-This massive fraud was orchestrated right here in our backyard and we will not stand for it."
+This 'Bit-Con' was designed to steal money from regular Americans across the country, including here in Florida.
+This massive fraud was orchestrated right here in our backyard, and we will not tolerate it."

-After this news became known, Twitter also commented on it.
-In addition, the company wants to improve its internal systems and implement stronger security protocols.
-In addition to the 17-year-old, who is known as "Superhin" and was the mastermind of this operation, two other people aged 19 and 22 were arrested.
+After this news became public, Twitter also commented on the incident.
+The company also intends to improve its internal systems and implement stronger security protocols.
+In addition to the 17-year-old known as "Superhin," who masterminded this operation, two other individuals, ages 19 and 22, were arrested.
 The relevant authorities have already announced this.
 (Photo by Denys Prykhodov / Bigstockphoto)